bentoml/BentoML/docs/source/bentocloud/how-tos/deploy-bentos.rst

      -H "Authorization: Bearer $YOUR_TOKEN" \
      --data '{"prompt": "What state is Los Angeles in?", "max_length": 100}'

-The exact way you interact with your deployment will depend on the :doc:`Service </concepts/service>` endpoints and the :ref:`io-descriptors` of the endpoint.
+The exact way you interact with your Deployment will depend on the :doc:`Service </concepts/service>` endpoints and the :ref:`io-descriptors` of the endpoint.